 Operating Expenses.
-Operating expenses for the three-month period ended March 31, 2007 totaled \$6,910, an increase of \$3,168 from the prior year's amount of \$3,742.
-Amortization expense associated with intangible assets related to the acquisitions of ABLE and McDowell caused \$531 (\$278 in selling, general, and administrative expenses and \$253 in research and development costs) in additional operating expenses, and ongoing operating expenses from the acquired companies resulted in approximately \$1,700 of the overall increase in the quarter.
-Research and development costs increased \$654 to \$1,614 in 2007 due mainly to the addition of McDowell's product development costs and the amortization of intangibles in 2007.
+Operating expenses for the three-month period ended June 30, 2007 totaled \$6,900, an increase of \$2,984 from the prior year's amount of \$3,916.
+Overall, operating expenses as a percentage of sales increased to 20% in the second quarter of 2007 from 18% reported in the prior year.
+Amortization expense associated with intangible assets related to the acquisitions of ABLE and McDowell caused \$550 (\$294 in selling, general, and administrative expenses and \$256 in research and development costs) in additional operating expenses.
+Ongoing operating expenses from the acquired companies resulted in approximately \$1,364 of the overall increase in the quarter.
+The remaining increment of \$1,070 in overall operating expenses is the result of increased corporate costs required to operate a larger, more diverse business.
+Research and development costs of approximately \$300, and an increase in overall product development and design activity.
 In addition to the research and development line shown in Operating Expenses, we also consider our efforts in the Technology Contracts segment to be related to key product development efforts.
-Selling, general, and administrative expenses increased \$2,514 to \$5,296, primarily related to additional costs associated with ABLE and McDowell, the amortization of intangible assets in 2007, an increase in stock-based compensation expense and an overall increase in general corporate expenses related to operating a larger, more diverse business.
-Overall, operating expenses as a percentage of sales increased to 21% in the first quarter 2007 from 20% reported in the prior year.
+Selling, general, and administrative expenses increased \$2,180 to \$5,212, primarily related to additional costs associated with ABLE and McDowell of approximately \$1,300, the amortization of intangible assets in 2007 of \$294, and an overall increase in general corporate expenses related to operating a larger, more diverse business.

 Other Income (Expense).
-Interest expense, net, for the first quarter of 2007 was \$643, an increase of \$483 from the comparable period in 2006, mainly related to interest on the \$20,000 convertible note issued to partially finance the McDowell acquisition in July 2006, and higher borrowings under our revolving credit facility.
-During 2006, we recorded a \$148 gain on insurance settlement related to the finalization of an insurance claim for our U.K. operations (See Note 13 in Notes to Condensed Consolidated Financial Statements for additional information.).
+Interest expense, net, for the second quarter of 2007 was \$586, an increase of \$419 from the comparable period in 2006, mainly related to interest on the \$20,000 convertible note issued to partially finance the McDowell acquisition in July 2006, and higher borrowings under our revolving credit facility.
+During the second quarter of 2006, we recorded a \$43 gain on insurance settlement related to the finalization of an insurance claim for our U.K. operations (see Note 13 in Notes to Condensed Consolidated Financial Statements for additional information.).
+Miscellaneous income/expense amounted to income of \$167 for the second quarter of 2007 compared with income of \$139 for the same period in 2006.
+This increase was primarily due to foreign currency exchange gains related to the strengthening of the pound sterling compared with the U.S. dollar.

 Income Taxes.
-We reflected no income tax expense for the first quarter of 2007 compared with a tax provision of \$84 in the first quarter of 2006.
-The effective consolidated tax rate for the first quarter of 2007 was 0% compared with 38% for the same period in 2006.
+We reflected no income tax expense for the second quarter of 2007 compared with a tax provision of \$367 in the second quarter of 2006.
+The effective consolidated tax rate for the second quarter of 2007 was 0% compared with 77% for the same period in 2006.
 Since we have significant net operating loss carryforwards from our U.S. and U.K. operations, the cash outlay for income taxes is expected to be nominal for quite some time into the future.

 During the fiscal quarter ended December 31, 2006, we recorded a full valuation allowance on our net deferred tax asset, due to the determination that it was more likely than not that we would not be able to utilize these benefits in the future.
-At March 31, 2007, we continue to recognize a full valuation allowance on our net deferred tax asset, as we believe that it is more likely than not that we will not be able to utilize these benefits in the future.
+At June 30, 2007, we continue to recognize a full valuation allowance on our net deferred tax asset, as we believe that it is more likely than not that we will not be able to utilize these benefits in the future.
 We continually monitor the assumptions and performance results to assess the realizability of the tax benefits of the U.S. and U.K. net operating losses and other deferred tax assets.